ln3234/Vector-Embeddings-Model-Web-Application-project/README.md

-This repo the training for the GLUE SST-2 sentiment analysis model task.
+This repo documents the training for the GLUE SST-2 sentiment analysis model task.